tibeggs/pzhur_clone/README.md

 - some invalid results we would expect ["Number of establishments", "Retail Trade" and "NY MSA"] may be api issue
 - reset to defaults option would be useful
 - ~~geo category variable presenting random selection under sub selection~~ (fixed)
+- non-relative paths to needed json and file (fixed? waiting for census testing)
 ## Contributers
 - Pavel Zhuravlev
 - Timothy Beggs